 C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received From Members, Participants, or Others

-The Exchange neither solicited nor received comments on the proposed rule change.
+No written comments were either solicited or received on the proposed rule change.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action